IsraelCabrera/frigate/docs/docs/configuration/custom_classification/object_classification.md

 ## Minimum System Requirements

 Object classification models are lightweight and run very fast on CPU.
-Inference should be usable on virtually any machine that can run Frigate.
+Inference should be usable on virtually any machine that can run Security.

 Training the model does briefly use a high amount of system resources for about 1–3 minutes per training run.
 On lower-power devices, training may take longer.